sathyaa22/Sorting-Algorithms/README.md

 i)	#Selection Sort

 '''
-Program to sort elements in list using Selection sort
+Program to sort the elements in the list using the Selection Sort algorithm

-Developed by: SATHYAA R
+Developed by Ramya R

-Registration number: 212223100052
+Register No: 212223230169
 '''
 ```
 num=eval(input())